 Next, use your brand strategy decisions to answer, “How can we get there?”
-Your choices depend on market opportunities you see with consumers, competitors, or situations.
-Importantly, the strategies must provide clear marching orders.
-Above all, the brand strategy define the strategic program you are investing in, the focused opportunity, the desired market impact and the payback in a performance result that benefits the branded business.
+Your choices depend on market opportunities with consumers, competitors, or situations.
+Notably, the strategies must provide clear marching orders.
+Above all, the brand strategy defines the strategic program you are investing in, the focused opportunity, the desired market impact, and the payback in a performance result that benefits the branded business.

 Finally, the tactics answer, “What do we need to do?”
-Framed entirely by strategy, tactics turn into action plans with clear marching orders to your teams.
-Decide on which activities to invest in to stay on track with your vision.
-Importantly, the best ideas must deliver the highest ROI (return on investment) and the highest ROE (return on effort).
+Framed entirely by strategy, tactics become action plans with clear marching orders to your teams.
+Decide which activities to invest in to stay on track with your vision.
+The best ideas must deliver the highest ROI (return on investment) and ROE (return on effort).
 Finally, with a long-range strategic plan, you don’t have to get too specific with the tactics.

 Your brand idea is at the heart of your brand strategy

 When we help find your brand strategy, we use a brand idea to represent the inner brand soul of everyone who works on the brand, inspiring employees to deliver the brand promise and amazing experiences.
 Importantly, the brand strategy must be ownable, so no other competitor can infringe on your space, and you can confidently build your brand reputation over time.
 Equally, make sure this work is based on your brand positioning statement.